microsoft/reverse-proxy/docs/designs/yarp-tunneling.md

 > Note: The front-end proxy will not be aware of the actual destinations that serve resources - each back-end should have its own cluster definition for the actual destinations, and so can include multiple servers for any route/cluster combination.

 - A back-end proxy should be able to create tunnels to multiple front-ends.
 The tunnels can be to related front-end proxies that are sharing the same load, or to front-ends in different cloud deployments.
 This enables the Front Ends to be very specific to particular deployments - and have constrained v-Lan configurations in the cloud.
-This limits the possibility for other connections to the proxy that may cause security issues.

 ## Authentication